Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 # Test Results of my Experiment:
-for a convincing results, the data for training i used is train_test_split() in which X, and y, which correlates for input and correct training data set, and random_state is 99.
+for a convincing results, the data for training i used is train_test_split() in which X, and y, which correlates for input and correct training data set, and random_state is 99 and 123 for testing.
+This block only includes Training results.

 ^.
 1. Make_classification samples:
    Code form:
 ```